conda-forge/conda-smithy/LINTER.md

 #### Message template

-> The recipe is not parsable by any of the known recipe parsers ({parsers}).
+> The recipe is not parsable by any of the known recipe parsers (${parsers}).
 Please check the logs for more information and ensure your recipe can be parsed.

 <a id='R-037'></a>